History of cannabis: Early restrictions

 Jurisdictions around the world banned cannabis at various times since the Middle Ages.
-Perhaps the earliest was Soudoun Sheikouni, the emir of the Joneima in Arabia who prohibited use in the 1300s.
+Perhaps the earliest was Soudoun Sheikouni, the emir of the Joneima in Arabia who prohibited its usage in the 1300s.
 In 1787, King Andrianampoinimerina of Madagascar took the throne, and soon after banned cannabis throughout the Merina Kingdom, implementing capital punishment as the penalty for its use.

 As European colonial powers absorbed or came into contact with cannabis-consuming regions, the cannabis habit began to spread to new areas under the colonial umbrella, causing some alarm among authorities.
-After his invasion of Egypt Syria (1798-1801), Napoleon banned cannabis use among his soldiers.
+Following his invasion of Egypt and Syria (1798-1801), Napoleon banned cannabis use among his soldiers.
 Cannabis was introduced to Brazil either by the Portuguese colonists or by African slaves in the early 1800s.
 Their intent may have been to cultivate hemp fiber, but the slaves the Portuguese imported from Africa were familiar with cannabis and used it psychoactively, leading the Municipal Council of Rio de Janeiro in 1830 to prohibit bringing cannabis into the city, and punishing its use by any slave.
-Similarly, the British practice of transporting Indian indentured workers throughout the empire had the result of spreading the longstanding cannabis practices.
+Similarly, the British practice of transporting Indian indentured workers throughout their empire resulted in the spreading of cannabis use.
 Concerns about use of gandia by laborers led to a ban in British Mauritius in 1840, and use of ganja by Indian laborers in British Singapore led to its banning there in 1870.
 In 1870, Natal (now in South Africa) passed the Coolie Law Consolidation prohibiting "the smoking, use, or possession by and the sale, barter, or gift to, any Coolies [Indian indentured workers] whatsoever, of any portion of the hemp plant (Cannabis sativa)..."

 Attempts at criminalising cannabis in British India were made, and mooted, in 1838, 1871, and 1877.
 In 1894, the British Indian government completed a wide-ranging study of cannabis in India.
 The report's findings stated:

-In the late 1800s, several countries in the Islamic world and its periphery banned cannabis, with the Khedivate of Egypt banning the importation of cannabis in 1879, Morocco strictly regulating cannabis cultivation and trade (while allowing several Rif tribe to continue to produce) in 1890, and Greece's ban on hashish in 1890.
+In the late 1800s, several countries in the Islamic world and its periphery banned cannabis, with the Khedivate of Egypt banning the importation of cannabis in 1879, Morocco strictly regulating cannabis cultivation and trade (while allowing several Rif tribes to continue production) in 1890, and the Kingdom of Greece banning hashish in 1890.

-At the start of the 20th century, more countries continued to ban cannabis.
-In the United States, the first restrictions on sale of cannabis came in 1906 (in District of Columbia).
+At the start of the 20th century, many more countries proceeded to ban cannabis.
+In the United States, the first restrictions on the sale of cannabis came in 1906 (in the District of Columbia).
 It was outlawed by the Ganja Law in Jamaica (then a British colony) in 1913, in South Africa in 1922, and in the United Kingdom and New Zealand in the 1920s.
 Canada criminalized cannabis in The Opium and Narcotic Drug Act, 1923, before any reports of the use of the drug in Canada.